-In slip and fall cases the law also makes a distinction about the nature of a visitor, who may be classified as an invitee, a licensee or a trespasser.
+In slip and fall cases, the law also makes a distinction as to the nature of a visitor, who may be classified as an invitee, a licensee or a trespasser.
 Invitees and licensees generally have the property owner’s explicit or implicit permission to be on the property for personal or business-related reasons, whereas a trespasser is considered to be on the property without permission.
-This distinction can also have significant bearing on your ability to recover damages from the property owner.
+This distinction can have a significant bearing on your ability to recover damages from the property owner.